-Chenoweth plays Carlene Cockburn, the wealthy "queen bitch," who routinely quotes Bible verses with venom on the show.
-When her realtor friend won't help her ruin the lead character, Amanda, Carlene threatens her business: "Read Job 1:21, the Lord giveth and the Lord taketh away."
+Chenoweth plays Charlene Cockburn, the wealthy "queen bitch," who routinely quotes Bible verses with venom on the show.
+When her realtor friend won't help her ruin the lead character, Amanda, Charlene threatens her business: "Read Job 1:21, the Lord giveth and the Lord taketh away."
 She launches wicked plots while the auto shop puts a "John 3:16" decal on her car.
 She tells her fellow plotters, "God hates failure."

 Time TV critic James Poniewozik protested, "I have a hard time believing that anyone will see themselves insulted by GCB: Its target is not Christians but phonies."
 Not so.
 There are certainly Christian hypocrites that can make for great grist in entertainment.
 But this show offers the viewing public no authentic Christians at all.

 We can't say this is surprising.
 Nor are we surprised by the shamelessly dishonest spin of ABC.
 Channing Dungey, a senior vice president of drama development for the Disney-owned network, said she always knew this show was a "home run" from the beginning.
 The title was provocative, yes, but "treating religion and Christianity with respect is very important to everyone involved."